itscodenation/curriculum-22-23/INTRO_OneSemester/README.md

-# Introduction to Web Development Curriculum, 22-23
+# Introduction to Web Development Curriculum, 22-23 (One Semester)

 ## Scope and Sequence